dzvilius/synth-band-website/README.md

-# An 80s Inspired Band Website
+# A Synth-Pop Band Website

 A static (front-end only) website for an 80s inspired cinematic synth-pop band from California.